Kraft has operated in Britain for almost 100 years. Kraft brands include Dairylea and Philadelphia cream cheese.

 Kraft closed its edible oil plant in Trafford, Manchester with the loss of 380 jobs in 1982.

 Cheese production was relocated from Kirkby to more modern plants in Germany and Belgium in 1983.
-930 out of 1,150 jobs were lost, as the plant would concentrate on margarine production and distribution work.
+Margarine production and distribution work continued, but 930 out of 1,150 jobs were lost.
 Kraft also announced that it was looking for a buyer for the Haverfordwest plant.
 In total, the Kraft UK workforce was reduced from 3,200 to 1,850.